Student Clerkship Policies

 - Students are required to attend all work rounds, grand rounds, lectures, clinical assignments and conferences as scheduled on each assigned service.

-- There is no vacation time scheduled during the clerkship.
-Requests for necessary and unavoidable leave should be approved by Dr. Elmore prior to taking leave.
+- Requests for necessary and unavoidable leave should be approved by the Clerkship Director prior to taking leave.
 Please keep in mind that requests for leave from clinical duties are appropriate only in cases of emergency.

 - Scheduled lectures and conferences should take precedence over clinical responsibility except in unusual circumstances.